offen/docker-volume-backup/docs/how-tos/run-custom-commands.md

 Due to Docker limitations, you currently cannot use any kind of redirection in these commands unless you pass the command to `/bin/sh -c` or similar.
 I.e. instead of using `echo "ok" > ok.txt` you will need to use `/bin/sh -c 'echo "ok" > ok.txt'`.

-If you need fine grained control about which container's commands are run, you can use the `EXEC_LABEL` configuration on your `docker-volume-backup` container:
+If you have more than one `docker-volume-backup` container (possibly across several docker-compose environments) to backup or you are using multiple backup schedules, you will need to use `EXEC_LABEL` in the configuration and a `docker-volume-backup.exec-label` label on each container using custom commands to ensure that the commands are only run by the correct `docker-volume-backup` instance.

 ```yml
 version: '3'